 Advisers: Joe Royer and Christina Lee

 The Penn State IFC/Panhellenic Dance Marathon, or THON, is the largest student-run philanthropy in the world.
 THON is a year-long effort which raises funds and awareness for the fight against childhood cancer.
 With the support of students from all across the Commonwealth of Pennsylvania and supporters all around the world, THON continues to make great strides towards finding a cure for childhood cancers.
 These efforts culminate in a 46-hour, no-sitting, no-sleeping dance marathon in February.
 THON™ was first organized in 1973 by a group of students seeking an opportunity to give back to their community.
 Each year, more than 16,500 student volunteers participate in the year-long fundraising efforts to benefit the sole beneficiary, Four Diamonds at Penn State Health Children's Hospital.
 To date, THON has raised more than $204 million to find a cure..
 At the campus level, Penn State York Benefiting THON carries on the mission of THON and works throughout the year raising funds and awareness about pediatric cancer.
 The York group travels to THON Weekend each February at the Bryce Jordan Center and takes part in the University-wide dance marathon.

 University Programming Board (UPB)

 The University Programming Board is comprised of students who are interested in planning programs and activities for the student body.
 There are no special skills required to be involved with the board, just a willingness to “get your hands dirty” and make things happen on campus.
-UPB has sponsored coffee houses, movies, comedians, lectures, trips, and much more.
+Past events include multicultural performances, bingo, karaoke, movies, speakers, novelties, and so much more.